Terms and conditions of sale

 10.1.
 In the event of withdrawal, the consumer must inform MSE of his decision to withdraw from the contract, before the 14-calendar-day withdrawal period expires, by sending an unambiguous declaration clearly stating his decision to withdraw from the contract by e-mail or post.
 A return authorization specifying the address and authorization number is required.

 10.2.
 A product must be returned complete, in its original condition and, if reasonably possible, in its original packaging.
-Unwrapped because once opened, no longer saleable for us
+Unopened, as once the packaging is opened, it is no longer sellable for us.

 10.3.
-If your purchase consists of a joint offer / lot / pack, the return notification applies to all products in the joint offer / lot / pack.
+If your purchase consists of a joint offer / a bundle / a pack, the return notification applies to all products within the joint offer / bundle / pack.

 10.4.
-The consumer bears the burden of proof for his or her decision to withdraw.
+The burden of proof for their decision to withdraw rests with the consumer.

 10.5.
 Returned goods may not be damaged or show signs of use.

 11.1.
 The processing of personal data by MSE and, in certain circumstances, is explained in the MSE Privacy Policy, appended to the GTCS.
-MSE’s Privacy Policy is an integral part of the agreement between the Customer and MSE.
+MSE’s Privacy Policy forms an integral part of the agreement between the Client and MSE.

 11.2.
-The Customer remains responsible for its obligations under the General Data Protection Regulation (EU) 2016/679.
+The Client remains responsible for their obligations under General Regulation (EU) 2016/679 on data protection.
 Depending on the circumstances, the Customer may be considered to be responsible for User / contact person data as well as for geolocation data.
 In particular, when the Customer has a Beacon installed on a vehicle and contracts the Services for the benefit of a User/contact person, the Customer is responsible for ensuring the legal basis for the processing of personal data and more particularly, if applicable, the consent of the person concerned.

-The texts, names, logos, layouts, illustrations and other elements relating to the Services appearing on the MSE website / in the commercial documentation are protected by any intellectual property rights that may apply.
+The texts, names, logos, layouts, illustrations, and other elements related to the Services appearing on MSE’s website / in its commercial documentation are protected by any applicable intellectual property rights.
 All these elements are the property of MSE and/or a third party from whom MSE has obtained the necessary authorizations.
 Any reproduction, in whole or in part, by any process whatsoever, without the prior written permission of MSE is unlawful and constitutes an infringement giving rise to civil and criminal penalties.
 Any such request should be sent to MSE by e-mail to the following address: info@mseurope.be.

 13.1.
 For any complaint, the Customer may contact the MSE Customer Service (Telephone: +32 (0)2 223 08 63 // E-mail: metatrak@mseurope.be/ Postal address: Chaussée de Bruxelles 135A bte 3, B-1310 La Hulpe (Belgium).